enzoferey/url-to-deep-link/README.md

 const yourIOSDeepLink = getIOSDeepLink("YOUR URL");
 ```

-At this moment the following transformations are available:
+At this moment the following transformations are available (any other option will return `undefined`):

 ### Facebook